 - Ependymal cells.
 Ependymal cells are glial cells that line the central cavities of the brain and the spinal cord; the beating of their cilia helps to circulate the cerebrospinal fluid that fills those cavities and forms a protective cushion around the CNS.

 - Oligodendrocytes.
-These are glia that wrap their flat extensions tightly around the nerve fibers, producing fatty insulating coverings called myelin sheaths.
+These are glia that wraps their flat extensions tightly around the nerve fibers, producing fatty insulating coverings called myelin sheaths.

 - Schwann cells.
 Schwann cells form the myelin sheaths around nerve fibers that are found in the PNS.